PQSB/blog-robotica-servicio-25-26/p6/README_P6.md

 3)  Highlight the selected tag in the image for visualization.
 4)  Use **cv2.solvePnP** together with the known 3D coordinates of the tag corners to compute the robot pose (x, y, yaw).

--  In case there are no apriltag in the image, the robot pose estimation is updated using odometry increments.
 -  Pose estimation can only start after the robot has seen at least one tag, since an initial absolute reference is required.
+-  If more than one Apriltag is detected, the closest one (the largest in the image) is selected, and only the selected Apriltag is highlighted in the displayed image.

 #### APRILTAG DETECTION:
 For apriltag the following functions are used: